-

 Standard & Most Popular product in the materials Laboratory, economically priced for general polishing applications

-Our Monocrystalline Diamond Paste used for sample preparation is Water Soluble (WS) for use where exceptional cleaning is require quired and petroleum contamination is prohibited. ready-packed for dispensing in syringes which are color-coded.
+Our Monocrystalline Diamond Compound used for sample preparation is Water Soluble (WS) for use where exceptional cleaning is require quired and petroleum contamination is prohibited. ready-packed for dispensing in syringes which are color-coded.
 Graded sizes and compounded for good dispersion.
 Exceeds US standards for purity, size and uniformity.
 Excellent cutting rates and provides a good smooth finish.
 Recommended for polishing various metals, alloys, minerals, glass, ceramics, carbides, semiconductors.
 Can be used with Grinding Discs and Polishing Cloths..
 Available in 5 and 20 gram syringes.

 9020000